-To astonishingly little attention, LA’s No Age have released their fifth studio this winter.
+To astonishingly little attention, LA’s No Age have released their fifth studio album this winter.
 This band name is not to be confused with “No Wave,” a 1980s permutation of punk rock music which discouraged the use of melody in any way, or “New Age,” which, interestingly enough, is like the exact opposite of that.

 The band of drummer/singer Dean Allen Spunt and guitarist/effects pyrotechnic Randy Randall are busy getting ready for a nationwide tour right now.
 Also, they’ve apparently chosen not to have their album loaded on to Spotify.
 All of this, it would seem, adds up to a band which is very “hungry,” both literally and figuratively — perhaps befallen of financially lean times within posh LA living, but also, subject to a certain gut check upon the deservedly dour reception of 2013’s An Object (especially if my site is any indication), and poised to reinstate their identity as a band.